 Multiple layers of composite fabric are placed over the residual limb and casting liners.
 These are covered inside and out by silicone sheathing.
 A two-part resin is injected into the prosthetic socket material, which sets and becomes a lightweight socket.

-After trim lines are established and components bolted into place, the prosthetic is fitted with a seal-in liner, so our specialists can optimize a patient's static and dynamic alignment to maximize their gait.
+Once the trim lines are set and the components secured, the prosthetic is fitted with a seal-in liner, allowing our specialists to perfect a patient's static and dynamic alignment to maximize their gait.
 We monitor rehabilitation progress via OPS Pro App - prosthetic limbs do feel strange initially, and it takes time to get used to them and achieve optimal mobility.

 Patient Success Stories

 Is a Direct Socket System Covered By Insurance?

 Free Direct Prosthetic Socket Evaluation in New Mexico

 For over a decade, PrimeCare has provided direct socket consultations to amputees in Las Cruces and the surrounding areas such as El Paso, San Teresa, San Ysidro, Albuquerque, and more.
 If you're an amputee seeking care, don't hesitate to get in touch with us for a free, no-strings-attached consultation.